 Make a gift to support this essential health information people depend on.

-Feel for a heartbeat on the neck, as shown at the bottom of Rescue Breathing.
+Feel for a heartbeat on the neck.
 Or listen on the left side of the chest, where the X is.

 If there is no heartbeat, try to restart it with chest compressions.
 It is important to start chest compressions quickly, so if you are not sure if you have found a heartbeat, or if the heartbeat is very faint, it is safest to do chest compressions.